' Bankruptcy Law Stops Creditors - Law Offices of Robert M. Geller

 • Threats to disconnect utilities.
 If you’re receiving calls or letters threatening to turn off your gas, electric, water, or telephone service, the automatic stay ensures disconnection cannot occur for at least 20 days.
 This isn’t to say that you should file for bankruptcy if you’ve fallen behind on your phone or gas bill.
 But if you’re dealing with a mountain of debt and shutoff is a concern, filing for bankruptcy pauses the process and allows your utilities to remain on.

 • Collection of public benefit overpayments.
 Anyone who receives an overpayment of public benefits could be responsible for repaying the overpayment in future benefit checks.
 They’ll even need to pay back the overpayment if they no longer receive benefits.
-The automatic stay prevents the entity that issued overpayment from collecting that amount from you.
+The automatic stay prevents the entity that issued the overpayment from collecting that amount from you.

 • Wage garnishments.
 Once the automatic stay goes into effect, you’ll get to take home your full salary, as long as the garnishment.